realA10001986/Dash-Gauges/README.md

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)

-If checked, the Plutonium Gauges will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)
+If checked, the Dash Gauges will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)

 ##### &#9654; Broker IP[:port] or domain[:port]